ScotGovAnalysis/housing_chloropeth/README.md

 # housing_chloropeth
-R code and data to generate a simple chloropeth map for Scottish local authorities
+R code and data to generate a simple chloropeth map for Scottish local authorities.

+Edit in an appropriate legend and title using pre-made templates.

 ![Screenshot](https://github.com/ScotGovAnalysis/housing_chloropeth/blob/main/la_map_test.png)